Working with industry and other collaborators

 My background is in academic research and I have little experience of working commercially or pitching for investment.
 Is there support to guide me with this?

 Yes!
-Ceres has a dedicated team available to help develop your project to give it the best chance of winning Ceres funding.
+The Ceres Team is available to help develop your project to give it the best chance of winning Ceres funding.
 The Ceres Team can assist with market research, building your business case, and preparing the slide deck for the final pitch.
-Support is also available to help you practise your pitch or even pitch as part of your team on the day if you would like.
+Support is also available to help you practise your pitch or, for Ceres Project Awards, even pitch as part of your team on the day if you would like.

 What is the application format?
 Do I need to fill in a grant form to apply?

-There is no requirement to fill in a grant application form; all applications for Ceres funding take the form of a short pitch presentation to the Ceres Investment Committee.
+There is no requirement to fill in a grant application form; all applications for Ceres funding take the form of a short pitch presentation to the Ceres Investment Committee, developed with the help of the Ceres Team.
+Pitches are 15 minutes for Ceres Project Awards, or 6 minutes for Ceres Proof-of-Concept Awards.

 I would like to apply for Ceres funding; can I still disclose my work publicly, e.g. by speaking at conferences or publishing in academic journals?